Teloglion Fine Arts Foundation: History

-Introduction
+Information

-The Teloglion Fine Arts Foundation is a non-profit organisation whose main mission is to familiarize the public with art and culture and to support research and studies about art.
-Furthermore, the foundation organizes many conferences and seminars, supporting in this way the cooperation with other similar institutions in Greece and abroad.
-Its large collection comes from donations of various individuals and contains numerous artworks mainly of Greek artists of the 19th and 20th centuries.
-Since December 1999, the foundation has been installed in a modern building at the upper part of the Aristotle University of Thessaloniki campus.
-The design of this building was the result of an architectural contest.
+Teloglion Fine Arts Foundation is a non-profit organisation supervised by the Aristotle University of Thessaloniki and directed by a board of trustees, composed of university's professors from various faculties.Foundation's primary mission is to familiarize the public with art and culture and to support research and studies about arts.
+Furthermore, the foundation organizes conferences and seminars, supporting in this way the cooperation with other similar institutions in Greece and abroad.
+Its collection comes from donations of Telloglou and various individuals.
+It contains numerous artworks mainly of Greek but also and European artists of the 19th and 20th centuries.